Arkham/ectalk/talk.md

 ---

-> We're going to rebuild this from scratch
+> We need to rebuild this from scratch

 ---